torizon/rac/README.md

 * `poll_timeout` configures how frequently RAC should poll the Torizon Platform API to check for a remote session.
 It defaults to 3 seconds.
 * `validation_poll_timeout` configures how frequently RAC should validate the active SSH session to ensure it remains valid.
 It defaults to 60 seconds.

-This configuration should work for a default TorizonCore image:
+This configuration should work for a default Torizon OS image:

 ```